Climate Change

 Learn More

-Drought
+Drought and heat

 The Willamette and Columbia Rivers, and the salmon and steelhead that migrate through these rivers, are not immune to the impacts of climate change.
 Reduced snowfall leads to drier forest soils and less water in creeks and rivers.
 Come summer, rivers become shallow and warm which is deadly for fish.